Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 Several reasons:
 1) a loop can be portable, i.e., can be shared and imported in new projects,
-2) managing state and being able to resume a loop is more easily realized with on object-oriented design,
+2) managing state and being able to resume a loop is more easily realized with an object-oriented design,
 3) complex interactions between loops can be more easily modelled and leverage design patterns from object oriented design.

-**How do I make sure a given LightningModule is compatible with my custom loop?**
+**How do I make sure that a given LightningModule is compatible with my custom loop?**

 To restrict the compatibility of a LightningModule to a particular loop type, we recommend to define a specific class mixin for this purpose.
 With the YieldLoop shown above in mind, here is an example: